Percivall Pott: Career

 He became assistant surgeon to St Bartholomew's in 1744 and full surgeon from 1749 till 1787.

 As the first surgeon of his day in England, excelling even his pupil, John Hunter, on the practical side, Pott introduced various important innovations in procedure, doing much to abolish the extensive use of escharotics and the cautery that was prevalent when he began his career.

 In 1756, Pott sustained a broken leg after a fall from his horse.
 It is often assumed that his injury was the same one that later came to be known as Pott's fracture, but in reality, Pott's broken leg was a much more serious compound fracture of the tibia.
-As he lay in the muck, he sent a servant to buy a door from a nearby construction site, then had himself placed on the door and taken home.
+As he lay on the ground, he sent a servant to buy a door from a nearby construction site, then had himself placed on the door and taken home.
 Surgeons cleaned the wound and discussed amputation, an operation which at the time had a very high rate of failure, as it often led to sepsis and death, but Pott prevailed on them to splint the leg, and he ultimately recovered completely.

 Percivall Pott's dedication to his patients and standard of care garnered Pott high praise and fame.
 He is generally regarded as one of the two greatest surgeons of the 18th century along with his student John Hunter.

 Amid the patient wards, Pott also honed his writing skills and believed in patient education.
 He would distribute pamphlets, noting his observations and thoughts on topics ranging from "head injuries, hydrocele, fistula, rupture, and fracture", in the hospital environment.
 These pamphlets were in high demand and would sell for more than one shilling and sixpence.
 Between the 1760s and the 1770s over fourteen of Pott's pamphlets were in circulation.